tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 9. We're going to make a few changes and save as a new Cross-Channel Sessions filter.
 10. Change the name from "Web Sessions" to "Cross-Channel  Sessions".
 11. Drag the "Calls" metric and drop it below the Page Views metric.
-12. Change the criteria for the Calls metric form "equals 1" to "exists".
+12. Change the criteria for the Calls metric from "equals 1" to "exists".

 <kbd><img src="./images/CJA-FIGURE44.png"  /></kbd>